Battle of Marib (2021–2022): February

 On 22 February, the media center of the pro-Hadi Yemeni army claimed that 70 Houthis were killed and others were injured or captured in the western outskirts of Marib city.
 Hadi government military officials reported that "hundreds" had been killed since the start of the Houthi offensive, and that the majority of those killed were fighters rather than civilians.
 One military official described the situation in Marib as a "blood bath".
 Loyalist defenses in Sirwah collapsed, with the Houthis advancing to within 20 kilometers of Marib city.

-On 23 February, Yemeni local sources close to the Houthis said that the city of Marib was being encircled by three directions.
+On 23 February, Yemeni local sources close to the Houthis said that the city of Marib was being encircled from three directions.
 On the same day, pro-Hadi government and al-Isah sources reported that General Nasir al-Barhati was killed by an airstrike at al-Meel camp along with ten of his bodyguards.
 Four days later, it was reported that the commander of the special forces Lt.
 Gen Abd al-Ghani Shaalan was killed while fighting the Houthis in Serwah near Marib; an investigation was carried out by the Hadi Government Ministry of Defense regarding his death.
 On 27 February, it was reported that Colonel Nofal al-Hawri was also killed while fighting the Houthis.